eth-brownie/brownie/docs/api-network.rst

 .. py:classmethod:: TxHistory.of_address(account)

-    Returns a list of transactions where ``account`` is the sender or receiver.
+    Returns a list of transactions where :func:`Account <brownie.network.account.Account>` is the sender or receiver.

     .. code-block:: python